 SUNY Sullivan's student testing program is designed to assist students in making a smooth transition from earlier studies to their studies at Sullivan.
-Placement exams are required of select new students and must be taken prior to registration for first semester courses.
+Placement exams are optional for new students.
+A placement test may be used to challenge a student's placement in a developmental course and must be taken prior to registration for first semester courses.
 These exams provide information to place students in appropriate courses that correspond to their levels of achievement.
 Normally, a placement exam may be taken only once, but students may petition the Dean of Enrollment Management for the opportunity to retest.